myreadings1/ECE307_DigSysDesignLab25_26/SampleQuestions.md

 ### Questions
-- Design a four-bit shift register with parallel load using D flip-flops.
+- (1) Design a four-bit shift register with parallel load using D flip-flops.
 There are two control inputs: shift and load; we refer to them as: S and L. When SL = 10, the content of the register is shifted by one position to the left.
 The content is shifted to the right when SL=11.
 New data is loaded into the register when SL = 01.
 The content of the register does not change when SL = 00.
 Provide VHDL code for your design.
+- (2) Ref4 - Page 50 ==> Example 3.1, Example 3.2.
+- (3) Ref4 - Page 52 ==> Example 3.3